Rock music in Germany: 1960s and 1970s: Krautrock

 Mostly instrumental, the signature sound of krautrock mixed rock music and "rock band" instrumentation (guitar, bass, drums) with electronic instrumentation and textures, often with what would now be described as an ambient music sensibility.

 By the end of the 1960s, the American and British counterculture and hippie movement had moved rock towards psychedelic rock, heavy metal, progressive rock and other styles (from which Scorpions rose to prominence), incorporating, for the first time in popular music, socially and politically incisive lyrics.
 The 1968 student riots in Germany, France and Italy had created a class of young, intellectual continental listeners, while nuclear weapons, pollution and war inspired protests and activism.
 Music had taken a turn towards electronic avant-garde in the mid-1950s.

 These factors all laid the scene for what came to be termed krautrock, which arose at the first major German rock festival in 1968 at Essen.
+Among others, the political rock group Floh de Cologne from Cologne played there.
 Like their American and British counterparts, German rock musicians played a kind of psychedelia.
 That same year, 1968, saw the foundation of the Zodiak Free Arts Lab in Berlin by Hans-Joachim Roedelius and Conrad Schnitzler, which further popularized the psychedelic-rock sound in the German mainstream.